Stay with Me (Vic Damone album)

-Stay with Me is the twenty-first studio album by American singer Vic Damone, released by RCA Records in November 1966.
+Stay with Me is the twenty-first studio album by American singer Vic Damone, released by RCA Records in November 1966, and was available both in stereo and mono.
 This was his first project after leaving Warner Records.
 It was produced by Neely Plumb and arranged and conducted by Ernie Freeman.

 The album was released on compact disc by Collectables Records on January 21, 2003, as tracks 1 through 12 on a pairing of two albums on one CD with tracks 13 through 23 consisting Damone's last RCA album, Why Can't I Walk Away.
 Collectables included this CD in a box set entitled Only the Best of Vic Damone, which contains six of his studio albums and one compilation and was released on November 27, 2007.